 Coastal Facilities Vulnerability Assessments

-Climate change impacts on sea level, storm surge, and shoreline erosion present unique hazards for coastal units of the National Park System.
-Visitor centers, roads, historic structures, and other park facilities are of particular concern, as they are often fixed in place, provide important services, and represent significant investments.
+Climate change impacts, including sea level rise, storm surge, and shoreline erosion, present unique hazards for coastal units of the National Park System.
+Visitor centers, roads, utilities, and other park facilities that support visitor use, along with historic structures, are of particular concern, as they are often fixed in place, provide important services, and represent significant investments.

 The National Park Service partnered with the Program for the Study of Developed Shorelines at Western Carolina University to create a Coastal Hazards and Sea-Level Rise Asset Vulnerability Assessment Protocol (2022), which built on the previous 2016 protocol document.
-This protocol establishes a standard methodology and set of best practices for conducting vulnerability assessments for coastal facilities.
+This protocol establishes a standard methodology and set of best practices for conducting vulnerability assessments for coastal facilities that considers exposure and sensitivity.
 Standardizing the methodologies and data utilized in these assessments allows managers to compare the vulnerability of coastal park assets across local, regional, and national levels.

 The assessments are currently focused on assets at risk to coastal hazards and sea-level rise within coastal parks.
-Coastal vulnerability was chosen as a starting point in the development of vulnerability assessments because of digital data availability and a good understanding of the trends in the major climate stressors (e.g., sea level).
-The vulnerability assessment protocol is being piloted for inland parks, as the methods can be applied to additional natural hazards and climate stressors, as long as georeferenced hazard data exists or can be mapped.
+Coastal vulnerability was chosen as a starting point in the development of park-specific vulnerability assessments because of the availability of natural hazards data in digital format and a solid understanding of the trends in the major climate stressors (e.g., sea level).

 Vulnerability equation (exposure+sensitivity+adaptive capacity)